ISFB Observatory of banking and financial skillsMarch 3, 2026, 2:47:33 p.m.

 Anticipating business needs.
 Develop skills.
 Inform decisions.

-The ISFB Observatoire des compétences bancaires et financières is an ISFB-integrated program designed to anticipate changes in the banking and finance professions, support the development of skills and inform strategic decisions in the banking sector in French-speaking Switzerland.
-It is aimed at banks, independent asset managers and financial players wishing to understand and master the transformations taking place in the workplace.
+The Banking and Financial Skills Observatory is a unit within the ISFB, created to anticipate changes in the profession, support skills development, and inform strategic decisions in the banking sector in French-speaking Switzerland.
+It is aimed at banks, independent asset managers, and financial players who want to understand and master the transformations taking place in the workplace.

 Mission

-The Observatory aims to become the benchmark instrument for anticipating and developing banking and financial skills.
-It complements existing economic studies by providing a specific perspective: that of skills and their strategic role in the development of professions.
+The Observatory aims to become the benchmark tool for anticipating and developing banking and financial skills in French-speaking Switzerland.
+It complements existing economic studies by providing a specific perspective: that of skills and their strategic role in the evolution of professions.

 Our four objectives